DanielBL01/DanielBL01.github.io/README.md

 This is my personal website source code.
 Built using React and deployed to Heroku with a custom domain which I bought from Namecheap :)

-TODO LIST:
+Currently / thinking about working on:
-1. Add Redux for performance optimization
+1. Adding Redux to optimize performance
-2. Add hamburger menu for mobile
+2. Creating nightmode option
-3. Create nightmode option
+3. Making sure the header text is responsive
-4. Add a Learn section talking about algorithms and data structures (with code snippets)
+4. Updating the Learn section with more content and code :)